DFE-Digital/architecture/principles/enterprise-data-architecture-principles.md

 __How?__

-- This principle is related to ”Data is an asset,” and “Data is shared ,” so all teams should understand the relationship between the value of data, sharing of data and obtainability of data
+- This principle is related to ”Data is an asset,” and “Data is shared,” so all teams should understand the relationship between the value of data, sharing of data and obtainability of data
 - This principle also relates to ‘Data is secure’ – we must ensure the right balance between obtainability and security
 - All users should be able to obtain data easily
 - The way information is stored, accessed and presented must be adaptable for a wide range of users and their corresponding methods of access